 Is it the same as playing the float.

 You may have heard of the expression playing the float, and don’t worry it’s not the same as check kiting.

 Float refers to the amount of time it takes for money to move from one account to another.
 Meaning, Playing the float is the process of writing a check with no bank balance covering it, expecting the fund to be in the bank when the check clears.

-In the past, it was easier to play the float, because the period of time between when a check was written by the payer and when the funds were transferred to the payee was longer.
+In the past, playing the float was easier, because the period of time between when a check was written by the payer and when the funds were transferred to the payee was longer.
 The Check 21 law had the practical effect of shortening that opportunity.

 There is a fine line between playing the float and actual check kiting.
 Check kiting is the illegal act of knowingly writing a check from a bank account without sufficient funds and depositing it into another bank account.
 While playing the float is taking advantage of the funds-clearing time period to have to receive the sufficient funds to cover the check.